Confessing Sins and Repenting

 3. Making amends

-If others were harmed by my sin, I need to do everything I can to make up for the damage.
-If I avoid making amends, it’s a sign that I don’t really regret what I did.
+If others were harmed by my sin, I do everything I can to make up for the damage.

 4. Thinking and acting renewed

-After turning away from the sin I turn to what God wants instead.
+After turning away from the sin, I now turn to what God wants instead.
 I check my mind and my habits and start to think and live according to His ideas.
 I ask Him to support me in doing so.

 Ask at the end: Am I sure that God has forgiven me for this sin?